 - Dental appliances, study models, splints, and other devices or dental services associated with the treatment of temporomandibular joint (TMJ) dysfunction - Root canals and crowns (except for accidental dental injury benefit) - Other dental services not listed as covered

 Note: Surgical removal of impacted teeth is covered in Section 5(b).

 Section 5(h).
-Special features
+Wellness and other special features